AICC/CMI-5_Spec_Current/cmi5_runtime.md

     <td><p><strong>Description: </strong>The moveOn value from the CMI-5 Course Structure.<br />
       <strong>LMS Required:</strong> Yes<br />
       <strong>AU Required:</strong> No<br />
-      <strong>LMS Usage:  </strong>The LMS must include the moveOn value defined in the course structure for the AU.<br />
+      <strong>LMS Usage:  </strong>The LMS MUST include the moveOn value defined in the course structure for the AU.<br />
       <strong>AU Usage: </strong>AU may get the moveOn value from the LMS.LaunchData state document and may use the value to modify its behavior.<br />
       <strong>Data type: </strong>string<br />
       <strong>Value space: </strong>moveOn values as defined in CMI-5 Course Structure specification (7.1.4 AU Metadata)<br />